 New versions of OS X includes Mac App Store, inspired by iPhone and iPad App Store.
 Just open the App Store application that comes with the Mac and you can search for and install software.
 Apps refreshed automatically here, just as they do on the iPhone and iPad.
 For example, Apple's iWork software and even new versions of OS X will arrive via Mac App Store.
 All the apps you buy from here are also tied to your Apple ID, so you can install them on your other Macs.

-Mac App Store sounds good, and can be very convenient, but all the programs are not available on the Mac App Store.
-This may be for a variety of reasons.
+Mac App Store sounds good, and can be very convenient, but all programs are not available on Mac App Store.
+This can be for a variety of reasons.
 For example,, Mac App Store apps are distributed in Sandboxes that have restrictions similar to those that have been introduced in iOS.
 This helps protect users, but make certain types of software impossible.
-For example, the Twitter app available via the Mac App Store – it need not do anything special but would any applications that need access to the file system so permitted not the Mac App Store.
-Given these limitations, deploy many developers still their software outside of the Mac App Store.
+For example, the Twitter app available via Mac App Store – it does not need to do anything special but would any applications that need access to the entire file system allowed it not in the Mac App Store.
+In view of these limitations,, deploy many developers still their software outside of the Mac App Store.

 Visit a Mac software website to directly download the program from the developer and you will probably get a DMG file.
 This is how Mac applications have traditionally been distributed.
 A DMG file is a disk image, that's kind of like an archive file.
-When you download a, you can double click on it to "mount” it so that you can extract the program inside.
+When you download a, You can double click it to "mount" it so you can extract the program from within.

 If you look closely, you see that the DMG file mounted in Drives in the Finder.
 Window with icon is basically just a Finder (File Manager) a link to the application folder on your computer and any kind of background image that tells you can drag and drop icon.